tribes-protocol/AyaOS/README.md

 1. A keypair is generated for secure communication
 2. A CLI authentication flow is initiated (requires user action)
 3. The agent connects to the platform
-4. A character is created and stored in the data directory
+4. A generic character file is created and stored in code base

 This process ensures secure and authenticated agent creation with proper identity management.